brouznouf/fivem-mysql-async/README.md

 server_script '@mysql-async/lib/MySQL.lua'
 ```

-### Warning

-On Linux servers, users need to stick with the old mysql-async 2.x at least for the moment, due to some issues the linux server has with v8/javascript.

-It can be downloaded from https://github.com/brouznouf/fivem-mysql-async/tree/2.0 or the release section.
-Note that the connection_string is different for 3.0.0 and 2.x.

 ## Configuration

 Add this convar to your server configuration and change the values according to your MySQL installation: